CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 - **Data Protection Impact Assessment (DPIA)**.
 In case you need to draft a DPIA, you can find the technical and organisational security measures for the protection of sensitive data in CSC Sensitive Data Services available for download here <br/><br/>

 - **Data Access Agreement (DAA)**.
 In addition to the legal documents concerning the data controller, you should provide a DAA which is a contract between the Data Access Committee ([DAC](https://ega-archive.org/submission/data_access_committee)) and an applicant.
-The DAA includes all the policies regulating data re-use (e.g. data use, publication, download, or access) and it will be linked to each submitted dataset in the central EGA submitter portal.
+The DAA includes all the policies regulating data re-use (e.g. data use, publication, download, or access) and it will be linked to each submitted dataset in the central EGA submitter portal and in SD Apply.
 Your academic organisation might provide a template for the DAA or give you information and assistance.
 In specific cases, the document needs to be drafted by a legal representative.
 For more info and examples, check [DAC and policy documentation](https://ega-archive.org/submission/dac/documentation) and [Data Use Conditions](https://ega-archive.org/data-use-conditions) on EGA webpage.

 - **Names and contact information of the Data Access Committee**.